creative-co/standup/README.md

 0. `standup generate <script_name>`
 0. Script file `config/standup/<script_name>.rb` will be created with empty script stub.
-0. Edit it as you want, it's now available for standup.
+0. Edit it as you want, it's now available for Standup.

 ## Setup script

-Setup script is just common Rails application deployment workflow.
+Setup script automates common Rails application deployment workflow.

-If you just want to add your script into this workflow, just set it as script param, thus overwriting default.
+If you want to add your script into this workflow, just set it as script param, thus overwriting default.

 For example, if you want to add `rescue` to your configuration, you need to: